Unplanned: Plot

 Abby becomes pregnant by Doug and, feeling secure in her life and marriage, chooses to carry the pregnancy.
-In the meantime, a scene is depicted of a botched abortion taking place at the clinic where Abby is told not to call an ambulance because of the way it would "look".
+A scene is depicted of a botched abortion taking place at the clinic where Abby is told not to call an ambulance because of the way it would "look".
+Afterward, the staff throws Abby a baby shower.
 Abby gives birth to Grace and is promoted to director when Cheryl is transferred to Houston.
 Before Hurricane Ike strikes, Abby coordinates all of the abortions to happen beforehand, anticipating that it will not be possible to perform the procedures for a while after the hurricane.
-Abby wins Employee of the Year while also being told by Cheryl that she should double the number of abortions.
-Cheryl explains that "Non-profit is a tax status, not a business model!", and says the organization makes its money off of abortions the way that fast food restaurants make money off fries and soda.
-Abby is scolded for objecting to this, and then eventually reprimanded by Cheryl for insubordination after which the first few moments of the film are repeated just prior to Abby's participation in the procedure.
+At a company meeting led by Cheryl and attended by clinic directors, Abby wins Employee of the Year.
+Cheryl then instructs the directors to double their abortion numbers.
+Abby is scolded for objecting to this by Cheryl, who explains that Planned Parenthood makes its money off of abortions the same way that fast food restaurants make money off of fries and soda, and says that "non-profit is a tax status, not a business model".
+Abby vents her frustrations to Doug, who later takes her out to dinner to help her relax.
+They leave the restaurant when they learn that abortion provider George Tiller has been murdered, and they decide to spend the night with Grace at Abby's parents' house for their safety.
+Abby is eventually formally reprimanded for insubordination after which the first few moments of the film are repeated just prior to Abby's participation in the procedure.

-Abby is then depicted going to the office of 40 Days for Life, run by Marilisa and her husband, Shawn, and tearfully telling them that she cannot stay in her job after what she has seen.
+Abby is then depicted going to the office of 40 Days for Life, run by Marilisa and her husband, Shawn, and tearfully telling them that she cannot stay at her job after what she has seen.
 They offer to help her find employment.
 Abby formally resigns from Planned Parenthood and begins to help with the 40 Days for Life campaign, to the point of being on the other side of the clinic fence encouraging women not to go through with their abortions.
 Planned Parenthood sues Abby for leaking confidential information about their operations, and Shawn convinces his laid-back lawyer friend Jeff to defend her.
 On the day of the trial, Jeff proves Abby is innocent in court.

 In 2013, the clinic Abby worked at closes, and she organizes a celebration at the abandoned building in which she expresses regret for performing abortions as well as having two.
 The closing captions say that Abby continues to work with the ministry "And Then There Were None", helping other abortion clinic workers leave and find employment elsewhere.